Alpari Releases Global Market Outlook For 2025

-LONDON, Jan.
-17, 2025 (GLOBE NEWSWIRE) -- Alpari , an award-winning broker, has published its global market outlook for 2025, providing insights into key asset classes and market drivers for the year ahead.
-The report examines potential trends in major currencies, commodities, indices, and cryptocurrencies, set against a backdrop of significant political and economic developments.
+Alpari , an award-winning broker, has published its global market outlook for 2025, providing insights into key asset classes and market drivers for the year ahead.
+The report examines potential trends in major currencies, commodities, indices, and cryptocurrencies, set against a backdrop of significant Political and economic developments.

 In 2024, global markets experienced record highs across several asset classes, including U.S. stock indices, gold, and Bitcoin, despite continued geopolitical tensions and central bank policy shifts.
 With the re-election of Donald Trump and rate adjustments by major central banks, 2025 is projected to be another dynamic year for global markets.